2025 Ohio Education

 Ohio schools characteristics of charter students table

 Interdistrict Open Enrollment Four in five Ohio districts participate in interdistrict open enrollment.
-Approximately 80,000 students open enroll, with participation generally, until recently, increasing over time.
+Roughly 77,000 students open enroll, with participation—until very recently—increasing over time.

 Ohio school options interdistrict open enrollment chart

-Source: Historical Historical data through 2020-21 are from American Federation for Children, School Choice Yearbook (2021).
-Ohio DEW began recently reporting more detailed voucher data and beginning with 2021-22, numbers are from Advanced Reports.
-Note: The chart displays the total number of students in the various scholarship programs.
+Source: Historical data through 2020-21 are from American Federation for Children, School Choice Yearbook (2021).
+Ohio DEW began reporting more detailed data in 2021-22, and numbers since then are from Advanced Reports.
+Note: The chart displays the total number of students in the various scholarship programs, and the 2024-25 program numbers in parentheses.
+Data for 2024-25 reflect preliminary numbers reported in Advanced Reports in January 2025.
 For more information on each program, see Ohio DEW’s webpage, Scholarships.

-Homeschooling Nearly 50,000 students participate in homeschooling; the number of homeschoolers significantly increased in 2020-21 and has decreased slightly since then.
+Homeschooling More than 50,000 students participate in homeschooling; the number of homeschoolers significantly increased starting in 2020-21.

 Ohio homeschooling chart

-Source: Ohio DEW, Homeschool Student Data.
+Source: Ohio DEW, Advanced Reports.
 Note: Students attending online charter schools are not considered homeschool students.

 Student Achievement: